shri1984/study-images/phylogenetics_050523_DM.md

 ```
 treeNJ <- nj(D)

-class(treNJ) #all trees created using ape package will be of class phylo
+class(treeNJ) #all trees created using ape package will be of class phylo

 treeNJ <- ladderize(treeNJ) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted

-treNJ # tells us what the tree will look like but doesn't show the actual construction
+treeNJ # tells us what the tree will look like but doesn't show the actual construction

 treeUPGMA <- hclust(D, method = "average", members = NULL) # method = average is used for UPGMA, members can be equal to NULL or a vector with a length of size D. This tree is called an ultrametric tree,